Miscellaneous - Wood finishing

 VOCs worldwide

-Despite the general consensus that emissions are harmful to the environment, not all countries have the same regulations and the list of products considered to be VOCs is different.
+Despite the common general opinion that emissions affect the environment, not all countries have the same regulations and the list of products considered VOCs is different.
 Even their definition is different.
-The US, Canada and China consider volatile organic products to be any product that participates in atmospheric photochemical reactions.
-While Canada considers that all organic products in gaseous form can participate in such reactions, the US excludes carbon monoxide and dioxide, carbonic acid and other derivatives, for which it has special regulations.
-The US has a list of products with emission limits at state level, but there are also lists at Member State level.
-Japan considers all gaseous chemicals released into the atmosphere as volatile organic compounds.
+The USA, Canada and China consider any product that participates in atmospheric photochemical reactions to be a volatile organic compound.
+While Canada considers all gaseous organics to participate in such reactions, the US excludes carbon monoxide and carbon dioxide, carbonic acid and other derivatives, for which it has special regulations.
+The US has a list of products with a state emission limit, but there are also lists at Member State level.
+Japan considers volatile organic compounds to be all gaseous chemicals that are released into the atmosphere.

-The European Community considers a volatile organic compound to be any organic product having a boiling point less than or equal to 250ºC measured at a standard pressure of 101.3 kPa, i.e. all solvents used in the manufacture of lacquers, paints, varnishes or thinners (solvent-based products).
-However, they are not only used for the production of paints and varnishes.
+The European Community considers a volatile organic compound to be any organic product having a boiling point less than or equal to 250°C measured at a standard pressure of 101.3 kPa, i.e. all solvents used in the manufacture of varnishes, paints, varnishes, varnishes or thinners (solvent-based products).
+But they are not only used in the production of varnishes and paints.
 They are found in many cleaning, cosmetic and maintenance products.

-First Directive emissions limitation came into being in the European Community in 1999, 4 years after the California Air Resources Board first reported the problem in September 1995.
-Since then, others have increasingly tightened limits, restricting the use of products using organic solvents.
+Prime Directive emission limits for VOCs came into force in the European Community in 1999, 4 years after the California Air Resources Board first reported the problem in September 1995.
+Since then, others have emerged that increasingly tighten the limits, restricting the use of products using organic solvents.

 VOC emissions in industry

 In the run-up to Romania's entry into the European Community, the hot topic was the need to reduce VOC emissions by 70%.
-There was a need to comply with the standards imposed by the EC, and Directive 2004/42/EC on limiting VOC emissions from the use of organic solvents in paints, varnishes and vehicle refinishing products, required clear rules.
-This requirement made it very difficult for furniture manufacturers, most of whom were working with organic solvent-based materials, to meet the high solvent emissions.
-Some time has passed since then, and factories have upgraded or replaced much of the varnish they use to meet the limits and avoid environmental fines.
-Emission calculations have become commonplace and I don't think there is a large factory working with solvent-based products that doesn't do such reporting.
+We needed to comply with the EC rules, and Directive 2004/42/EC on limiting VOC emissions caused by the use of organic solvents in paints, varnishes and car refinishing products imposed clear rules.
+This requirement posed great difficulties for furniture manufacturers who, in the vast majority of cases, were working with organic solvent-based materials, emitting very high solvent emissions.
+Since then, some time has passed and factories have upgraded or replaced many of the varnishes they use in order to meet the limits and avoid environmental fines.
+Emissions calculations have become commonplace and I don't think there is a large factory working with solvent-based products that doesn't report.

 Reducing emissions of volatile organic compounds can be done in two ways:

-• the use of combustion or volatile organic compound absorption equipment;
+• use of equipment for combustion or absorption of volatile organic compounds;

 • replacing solvent-based materials with more environmentally friendly ones.

-VOC reduction by combustion is achieved through a chemical process that converts these substances into products that can be released into the environment, i.e. water and carbon dioxide.
-The process is one of final destruction and is used mainly when the substances can no longer be recovered, either because of the complexity of the technology or its cost.
-The advantage of the process is that it develops a quantity of heat that can be used.
+VOC reduction by combustion is achieved by a chemical process that converts these substances into products that can be released into the environment, i.e. water and carbon dioxide.
+The process is a final destruction process and is mainly used when the substances can no longer be recovered, either because of the complexity of the technology or its cost.
+The advantage of the process is that it develops a usable amount of heat.

-Reduction of VOCs by absorption is based on absorption on activated carbon filters.
+Reducing VOCs by adsorption is based on absorption on activated carbon filters.
 It is used when VOC recovery is desired or when other treatments are more costly.
-Activated carbon is a microporous material, of mineral or vegetable origin, characterised by a very high specific surface area, capable of selectively trapping a wide range of molecules.
-After a while, however, the charcoal becomes saturated, is no longer effective and must be regenerated or replaced.
+Activated carbon is a microporous material, of mineral or vegetable origin, characterized by a very large specific surface area, capable of selectively trapping a wide range of molecules.
+But after some time, the carbon becomes saturated, no longer effective and needs to be regenerated or replaced.

 To avoid the costs of such installations, solvent-based products can be replaced by water-based ones.
-This is why water soluble products are increasingly present in the offer of companies in the sector and are frequently found in DIY stores.
-Another reason is that one of the EC regulations obliges varnish and paint manufacturers to reduce the percentage of solvent-based products they produce each year, while increasing the percentage of water-based products proportionally.
+This is why water soluble products are increasingly on the shelves of the specialist firms and are frequently found in DIY stores.
+Another reason is that EC regulations include one that obliges varnish and paint manufacturers to reduce the percentage of solvent-based products they make each year, with a corresponding increase in the percentage of waterborne products.

 cov